17 Helpful Tips for a More Comfortable International Flight

 12. Make sure you have some USD

 I am a huge fan of simply pulling money from the ATM as opposed to carrying a lot of cash.
-Firstly it is much safer in my opinion.
+Firstly it is much safer in my opinion, especially when it is an ATM attached to a bank.

 Obviously, find out what the fees are for you as you travel internationally.
 Also, don’t forget to set a travel alert with your card so it doesn’t get turned off.